tapunict/System-Stats-By-Keylogger/README.md

 - **GUID**: Identifies the PC univocally.
 - **Window Name**: Is the title of the window where the user has typed.
 - **Text logged**: Is the set of keys pressed by the user and logged by the keylogger.
-- **Timestamp**: They are two.
-The first timestamp (at the beginning of the log) indicates when the user started typing, and the second timestamp (at the end of the log) indicates when the user finished typing in that window.
+- **Timestamp**: They are two: the first timestamp (at the beginning of the log) indicates when the user started typing, and the second timestamp (at the end of the log) indicates when the user finished typing in that window.

 ### Server System